fivdi/i2c-bus/README.md

 - buffer - the buffer containing the data to write (must conatin at least length bytes)

 Synchronous I2C block write.

+### bus.i2cRead(addr, length, buffer, cb)
+- addr - I2C device address
+- length - an integer specifying the number of bytes to read
+- buffer - the buffer that the data will be written to (must conatin at least length bytes)
+- cb - completion callback

+Asynchronous plain I2C read.
+The callback gets three argument (err, bytesRead, buffer).

+### bus.i2cReadSync(addr, length, buffer)
+- addr - I2C device address
+- length - an integer specifying the number of bytes to read
+- buffer - the buffer that the data will be written to (must conatin at least length bytes)

+Synchronous plain I2C read.
+Returns the number of bytes read.

+### bus.i2cWrite(addr, length, buffer, cb)
+- addr - I2C device address
+- length - an integer specifying the number of bytes to write
+- buffer - the buffer containing the data to write (must conatin at least length bytes)
+- cb - completion callback

+Asynchronous plain I2C write.
+The callback gets three argument (err, bytesWritten, buffer).

+### bus.i2cWriteSync(addr, length, buffer)
+- addr - I2C device address
+- length - an integer specifying the number of bytes to write
+- buffer - the buffer containing the data to write (must conatin at least length bytes)

+Synchronous plain I2C write.
+Returns the number of bytes written.